appacademy/prep-work/App-Academy-prep-work.md

 When you're done, send us an email with a link to your Github.
 We'll check out your work!

+**You must submit your work to us by 10 days before your cycle is scheduled to begin.**

 ## Optional supplemental readings

 Below are additional materials that will help you get a leg up on Ruby.